 Header Image: Artists Call organizational meeting at Leon Golub’s and Nancy Spero’s studio, New York, 1984.
 Courtesy of Doug Ashford.

-Please join us for a lively discussion with the founders of Artists Call.
-In this historic and unprecedented conversation, the founders will discuss how the movement formed, its successes and failures, what it meant to organize against the US government in solidarity with Central Americans in the mid-1980s, as well as what the exhibition, Art for the Future, indicates about art and activism now.
+Please join us for a lively discussion with the founders of Artists Call and contemporary artists working in solidarity today.
+In this conversation, the founders will discuss how the movement formed, its successes and failures, what it meant to organize against the US government in solidarity with Central Americans in the mid-1980s, as well as what the exhibition, Art for the Future, indicates about art and activism now.
+They will be joined in conversation with contemporary practitioner Martín Wannam on resonances and contemporary strategies today.

-The panel includes the venerable New Mexican art critic, historian, and activist Lucy Lippard; Salvadoran poet and filmmaker Daniel Flores y Ascencio; as well as artist and educator Douglas Ashford, Professor of Art at The Cooper Union.
+The panel includes the venerable New Mexican art critic, historian, and activist Lucy Lippard; Salvadoran poet and filmmaker Daniel Flores y Ascencio; as well as Guatemalan artist and educator Martín Wannam, Lecturer in Graphic Design at UNM Department of Art.

 The conversation will be led by Abigail Satinsky, co-curator of Art for the Future: Artists Call and Central American Solidarities.